elastisys/compliantkubernetes/docs/adr/0019-push-metrics-via-thanos.md

 ### Positive Consequences

-* All of `*.$opsDomain` can point to the service cluster workers -- optionally fronted by a load-balancer -- which considerably simplifies setup.
+* All of `*.$opsDomain` can point to the management cluster workers -- optionally fronted by a load-balancer -- which considerably simplifies setup.
-* Multiple workload clusters can push metrics to the service cluster, which paves the path to workload multi-tenancy.
+* Multiple workload clusters can push metrics to the management cluster, which paves the path to workload multi-tenancy.
-* The service cluster can be set up first, followed by one-or-more workload clusters.
+* The management cluster can be set up first, followed by one-or-more workload clusters.
 * Workload clusters become more "cattle"-ish.

 ### Negative Consequences